wneessen/apg-go/README.md

 _apg-go_ is a simple APG-like password generator written in Go.
 It tries to replicate the functionality of the
 "[Automated Password Generator](https://web.archive.org/web/20130313042424/http://www.adel.nursat.kz:80/apg)",
 which hasn't been maintained since 2003.
-Since more and more Unix distributions are abondoning the tool, I was looking for an alternative.
+Since more and more Unix distributions are abandoning the tool, I was looking for an alternative.
 FreeBSD for example recommends "security/makepasswd", which is written in Perl but requires a lot of dependency packages and doesn't offer the feature-set/flexibility of APG.

 Since FIPS-181 (pronounceable passwords) has been withdrawn in 2015, apg-go does not follow this standard.
-Instead it implements the [Koremutake Syllables System](https://shorl.com/koremutake.php) in its pronounceable password mode.
+Instead, it implements the [Koremutake Syllables System](https://shorl.com/koremutake.php) in its pronounceable password mode.

 ## Installation